tylerpcarter/inls161/refsheets/index.md

 <a href="http://ricostacruz.com/cheatsheets/jekyll.html" target="_blank">Jekyll Cheatsheet - Rico Sta.
 Cruz</a>

+# Pandoc

+A good list of commands to use with Pandoc live here:

 # All the things

 Web developer Rico Sta.
 Cruz has published all of his own cheatsheets on his website.